dotnet/csharplang/intrinsics.md

 The addressof expression in this context will be implemented in the following manner:

-- ldftn: when the method is static
+- ldftn: when the method is non-virtual.
-- ldvirtftn: when the method is an instance method.
+- ldvirtftn: when the method is virtual.

 Restrictions of this feature: